-A child whose birth parents' rights have been relinquished or terminated is considered to be legally free and available for adoption.
+A child whose birth parents' rights have been relinquished or terminated is considered to be legally free.
 There is no risk of reunification with the birth parents.
 If an identified pre-adoptive family or relatives are not identified, OCS may actively recruit a family for this child or children.